Introduction to the Keto Diet + A Little History

 Research Recipes and Get Excited about starting the Keto Diet!
 Design your meals and days around eating 70% Fat, 25% Protein and 5% Carbs.
 You may choose to be strict or not as strict when meeting the exact macro amounts each day, but just remember that the more you stick closely to these percentages the better results you will see.

 To be Guided Step – By – Step through starting the Keto Diet and to learn more.
 Join our FREE Keto Diet Challenge!

-You can also purchase our KETO STARTER PACK for just $17!
+You can also purchase our KETO STARTER PACK!

 Thanks for reading!
 Keep checking the blog for lots of keto-friendly recipes!
 Keep Calm and Keto On!💜

 Keto Cook and Holistic Nutrition Coach, who loves delicious recipes, answering keto questions and supporting you in every way possible to improve your energy, health and lifestyle!
 Some of my favorite things are Coffee, Books, and Hiking.

 Comments or Questions about this post?
 Add them Below!